Depression Self-Help

 Bipolar disorder

-Bipolar disorder is a unique mental illness characterized by instability of emotions.
+Bipolar disorder is a unique mental health disorder characterized by instability of emotions.
 Individuals with bipolar disorder may fluctuate between periods of mania (a hyper-energetic emotional state) and depression.
 The two periods are often at direct opposite ends of the spectrum, with symptoms of mania presenting as overly high self-esteem, high-risk behavior, unrealistic idealization, and extreme pleasure-seeking behaviors like substance abuse.
 Depression may appear as periods of isolation, depressive symptoms, or suicidal thoughts, as seen in major depressive disorder.

 Getty/AnnaStills